search icon

 Tree testing and card sorting method in UX

-(4) Card Sorting
+(4) Card sorting

 Card sorting is another way of determining what features users think are most important.
 It involves giving users cards with words on them (like “search” or “save”) and asking them to put the cards into categories based on how similar they are in their minds.